The common oral contraceptive pill (OCP) literally changed our society by liberating couples and protecting against unwanted pregnancies.

 The second aspect is that by supplying the body with blanket hormones, the body then stops its own hormone production.
 This has led to the epidemic of menopausal symptoms, as a woman's body fails to produce the necessary levels of hormones due to the reduction in the amount the ovaries produce.

-Probably the most common side-effect that illustrates the endocrine disruption from synthetic hormones, is the huge numbers of thyroid problems that occur in women from the age of 40.
+Probably the most common side-effect that illustrates the endocrine disruption from synthetic hormones is the huge number of thyroid problems that occur in women from the age of 40.
 Thyroid medications are now surpassing heart medications in the sheer number of prescriptions.

-Another common side-effect from synthetic hormones is mood disorders - from mood swings to anxiety and depression.
+Another common side-effect of synthetic hormones is mood disorders - from mood swings to anxiety and depression.
 These are also in epidemic proportions.

-Women with chronic hormonal conditions, like Premenstrual Dysphoric Disorder (PMDD), Endometriosis and Polycystic Ovarian Syndrome (PCOS), often have an underlying genetic inability to metabolise hormones.
-When additional synthetic hormones are then added into their system, these synthetic hormones literally become a poison for these women.
+Women with chronic hormonal conditions, like Premenstrual Dysphoric Disorder (PMDD), Endometriosis, and Polycystic Ovarian Syndrome (PCOS), often have an underlying genetic inability to metabolise hormones.
+When additional synthetic hormones are added into their system, these synthetic hormones literally become a poison for these women.

 Apart from the larger systemic side-effects of the Pill and HRT - such as glandular disruption and nutrient deficiencies - there is a range of proven side-effects women need to be aware of.